 Malpractice Insurance for Optometrists

-Optometrists diagnose and manage a wide range of ocular conditions—from refractive errors and dry eye to glaucoma, retinal disease, and ocular infections.
+Optometrists diagnose and manage a wide range of ocular conditions — from refractive errors and dry eye to glaucoma, retinal disease, and ocular infections.
 Although the specialty is considered lower-risk compared to surgical ophthalmology, optometrists still face exposure to malpractice claims tied to misdiagnosis, delayed referral, contact lens complications, prescription errors, and documentation gaps.
-Even minor oversights in eye examinations or imaging interpretation can lead to significant vision loss, making liability protection essential.
+Even minor oversights can lead to significant vision loss, making liability protection essential.

 What our customers say